Teradata/nodejs-driver/README.md

 ## Supported Platforms

-> :information_source: Node.js versions 14 and 16 are not supported due to an issue in Node.js that affects `node-ffi-napi` library that this driver depends on: https://github.com/node-ffi-napi/ref-napi/issues/54.
-Never versions of Node.js no longer have the issue.
+> :information_source: Node.js versions 14 and 16 are not supported.
+There is an issue in Node.js that affects `node-ffi-napi` library that this driver depends on: https://github.com/node-ffi-napi/ref-napi/issues/54.
+Newer versions of Node.js no longer have the issue.

 For Node.js 8.x, 9.x, 10.x, 11.x use: